Patrick Wisdom Player Props: Cubs vs. Nationals

 Patrick Wisdom At The Plate

-- Among qualified hitters, he ranks 114th in batting average, while his on-base percentage ranks 110th and he is fifth in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 108th, his on-base percentage ranks 112th, and he is second in the league in slugging.

-- In 38.5% of his games this year, Wisdom has had at least one RBI.
-He's picked up more than one in 23.1% and driven in three or more of his team's runs in three contests.
+- Wisdom has driven home a run in 11 games this season (40.7%), including more than one RBI in 22.2% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 15 games this year (57.7%), including multiple runs in five games.
+- He has scored in 16 of 27 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.